Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Stability of with randomized samples

-assuming $\bfM$ has linearly independent columns.
-In contrast to the \deim approximation $\stilde{\bff}$ in \cref{eq_deim}, the \odeim approximation $\shat{\bff}$ is obtained via regression and therefore does not necessarily interpolate $\bff$ at the sampling points $p_1, \dots, p_{\np}$.
-In the case of noise-free sampling, the $L_2$ error of the \odeim approximation satisfies
+where ${\bfM}^\dagger$ denotes the Moore-Penrose inverse of $\bfM$, i.e., $ \bfM^\dagger =\left(\bfM^T\bfM\right)^{-1}\bfM^T$, assuming $\bfM$ has linearly independent columns.
+In contrast to the \deim approximation $\stilde{\bff}$ in \cref{eq_deim}, the \gpod approximation $\shat{\bff}$ is obtained via regression and therefore does not necessarily interpolate $\bff$ at the sampling points $p_1, \dots, p_{\np}$.
+In the case of noise-free sampling, the error of the \gpod approximation in the Euclidean norm satisfies (see, e.g., \cite[Proposition~2.1]{ZimW16})